ccrenshawcodes/stylish-form/README.md

 # Styled Sign-Up Form

-## A fancy-looking sign-up form made using Tailwind CSS and Daisyui component library
+## A fancy-looking sign-up form for an imaginary business!

+### Technologies used
+* TailwindCSS
+* DaisyUI component library

+### Credits and Acknowledgements
+I do not own any of the images used in this project.